Automatically scale a cluster to meet application demands on Azure Kubernetes Service (AKS)

-The following example creates an AKS cluster with single node pool backed by a virtual machine scale set.
+The following example creates an AKS cluster with a single node pool backed by a virtual machine scale set.
 It also enables the cluster autoscaler on the node pool for the cluster and sets a minimum of 1 and maximum of 3 nodes:

 # First create a resource group az group create --name myResourceGroup --location eastus # Now create the AKS cluster and enable the cluster autoscaler az aks create \ --resource-group myResourceGroup \ --name myAKSCluster \ --node-count 1 \ --vm-set-type VirtualMachineScaleSets \ --load-balancer-sku standard \ --enable-cluster-autoscaler \ --min-count 1 \ --max-count 3

 It takes a few minutes to create the cluster and configure the cluster autoscaler settings.

 Change the cluster autoscaler settings

 If you have multiple node pools in your AKS cluster, skip to the autoscale with multiple agent pools section.
 Clusters with multiple agent pools require use of the

 az aks nodepool command set to change node pool specific properties instead of